karmaniverous/aws-api-template/README.md

    If you're using a different front-end application, you'll have to edit [`serverless.yml`](./serverless.yml) accordingly.
 You can leave this alone for now and the application will still deploy properly!

 1. Your API Version factors into your various endpoints.
 This template uses semantic versioning, but for now this is loosely integrated.
-Your API version should be `v<major-version>`, so be default when you first pull this template it is `v0`.
+Your API version should be `v<major-version>`, so by default when you first pull this template it is `v0`.
 If you are at a later major version, enter the appropriate value for environmental variable `API_VERSION`.

-   [TODO] Pull API_VERSION directly from package version.
+   [TODO] Pull `API_VERSION` directly from package version.

 1. Run the following command to create an API Gateway custom domain at `<api-subdomain>.<root-domain>`.